Nanboy-Ronan/Personal-Web/_pages/about.md

   - /about.html
 ---

-Hello, I'm Ruinan Jin, currently graduate student focus on medical and trustworthy machine learning.
-Previously, I gained a B.S.
-(Hon.) in Computer Science at UBC.
-Below is a list of my research interests.
+Hello, I'm Ruinan Jin, and I am currently the PhD student focus on medical and trustworthy machine learning.
+I hold a B.S.
+(Hon.) in Computer Science from the University of British Columbia (UBC).
+Below is a list of my research interests, and I am open to various forms of collaboration.
+If you share any of these interests, please feel free to reach out!
+Thank you :)

 ## Research Interest
 * Federated Learning (FL)